Do you use only Green Oak?

 Lead times vary on size of project and time of year.

-As a guide a small item could be 2-4 weeks, where as an oak organgery we normally ask 8-10 weeks.
+As a guide, a small item could be 2-4 weeks, whereas an oak orangery we normally ask 8-10 weeks.

 Do you zero VAT for new builds?

-Although the VAT rules can be complex, we can apply a bacis rule for VAT for new build projects.
+Although the VAT rules can be complex, we can apply a basic rule for VAT for new build projects.

 If we are invoicing goods on a supply only basis, the regardless of the project, we must charge the standard rate of VAT